CGA1123/CGA1123/README.md

 ### Hi there 🌊

+My name's Christian (he/him), I'm part of the engineering team @ [Lollipop], helping you and your household eat and shop more healthily and sustainably. 🍭

-My name's Christian (he/him), I'm a developer on the Actions Core team @ [GitHub]
+I used to be a developer on the Actions Core team @ [GitHub], helping you and your team automate all the things and deliver value faster more easily. 🤖

-I used to work  @ [carwow], helping to build the best online car-buying experience.
+Before that I was  @ [carwow], helping to build the best online car-buying experience. 🚙

 You can find some stuff I've written about in [/posts] and talk to me [@CGA1123]!